By Wade Ellett, LMQC Outside Adventure Blogger

 The trail system is absolutely beautiful and will take you along rock formations, an experimental oak savanna restoration, as well as a restored prairie.

 The trails will also take you to the park’s most notable feature, the caves!

 You don’t have to be an experienced caver or spelunker to check out the Maquoketa caves; Dancehall Cave is large enough to walk most of the way standing straight up, and has lights and a walkway.
 It’s a great way to see a really cool feature, even if you’re not ready or able to get on your hands and knees.

 The park’s other caves vary in size; you can hike right through some of them, but others will require a crawl through!
 If you plan on doing that, make sure that you bring clothes and shoes you won’t mind getting muddy, and don’t forget to bring a flashlight as well.
 A helmet wouldn’t hurt if you’re inclined to bump your noggin’.

-If you plan to explore the caves, you will first need to attend a short program about White Nose Syndrome.
+If you plan to explore the caves, you will first need to learn about White Nose Syndrome.
 This is a deadly disease affecting bats and while it has no direct effect on humans, we can spread it.
-Interpreters will be available at the caves to educate visitors on White Nose Syndrome and how we can prevent its spread.

 Looking for something a little different?
 Willing to take a bit of a drive?
 Head down to Sand Ridge State Forest.

 It’s about 2.5 hours from the QC and southwest of Peoria, IL, near the Illinois River.
 With 7,200 acres, it’s the largest state forest in Illinois, and home to desert-like sand prairie, native oak and hickory woodland, and wide open grasslands.